grum-tez/archetype-docs/docs/dapps/introduction.md

 sidebar_label: Introduction
 ---

-# First Dapp
+# Introduction

 This section presents how to build a *Dapp* (Decentralized application) with Archetype and Completium CLI.

 ## Definition

 Compared to a standard application, a Dapp uses *decentralized* (peer to peer) backends (that is not owned by any private or public entity):
-* a blockchain for its business logic (provided by a smart contract)
+* a blockchain for its business logic (provided by a smart contract running on it)
 * [IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System) (Interplanetary File System) for storage
 * ...

-The user is authenticated on the blockchain with a *wallet*, whose role is to *sign* (and ususally send) transactions to the smart contract.
+The user is authenticated on the blockchain with a *wallet*, whose main role is to *sign* transactions to the smart contract.
 The signature principle is the one of [asymmetric cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography): the wallet uses the user's private key to sign, while the public key (or its hash in Tezos case) is used as public address (identity) on the blockchain.

-### Partial centralisation?
+### Limits

-Many elements of a Dapp are still centralized.
+Many elements of a Dapp are centralized.

 #### User interface
 The user interface is usually a web page (or a native app) served by a centralized server (owned by an ISP, Github, Gitlab, ...).